Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Content marketing

 As its name suggests, content marketing is a way of using your content (typically blog posts) to attract visitors to your site.
-If your content is strong enough, it’s likely to perform well in search, and if it’s trustworthy and informative enough, it’s likely to encourage people to buy from you.
+If your content is strong enough, it’s likely to rank highly in search results, and if it’s trustworthy and informative enough, it’s likely to encourage people to buy from you.

-The sort of content that ticks these boxes isn’t really sales pitches or product information, though — think instead of quirky blog posts, how-to-guides, tips and advice, best-of roundups and so on.
+The sort of content that performs well here isn’t really sales pitches or product information, though — think instead of informative blog posts, how-to-guides, tips and advice, best-of roundups and so on.

 Stuff that engages, basically.